 Drive enclosures come in two types, high performance flash enclosures and standard drive enclosures.
 The high performance flash enclosures are connected over a PCIe G3 fabric for improved IO performance and bandwidth.
 The standard drive enclosures use 8Gb/s four port fiber channel adapters that are connected to 8Gb switched FC-AL, with point to point SAS connections to each drive.
 This means that there are 4 paths from the DS8880 processor to each drive.

-The DS8000 series currently has three models available: the DS8888, the DS8886 and the DS8884.
-The DS8888 is an all flash storage model.
-The DS8886 is a flash / spinning disk hybrid.
-Both models can hold up to 4.6 PB raw capacity and can be configured with varying numbers of CPU cores and memory, up to a maximum of 48 cores with 2TB memory.
-The DS8884 is a single processor model with 6 cores and up to 256GB memory.
+The DS8000 hybrid series has only two models available: the DS8886 and the DS8884.
+The DS8886 can hold up to 4.6 PB raw disk capacity and 1.46 TB Flash.
+It can be configured with up to a maximum of 24 cores and 2TB cache.
+The DS8884 is a single processor model with 6 cores and up to 256GB cache.

 The DS8886 base cabinet holds 128 disk drives, up to two expansion cabinets can be added, each holding 256 disk drives.
 The raw disks are supplied in blocks of sixteen, but are configured in groups of eight, with each group being called an array group.
 All the disks in an array group must have identical size and rotation speed.

 The DS8886 extent pools can be a mixture of SSD and spinning disk, so individual LUNs and mainframe CKD volumes can have some extents on SSD and some on Disk.
 If you already have discrete SSD and disk pools you can merge them together to create a mixed pool.